19hours/sg-statutes/Acts/Income Tax Act.md

 whichever is less;

 “relevant employer” means any company incorporated or registered under the Companies Act (Cap.
-50) or any person registered under the Business Registration Act (Cap.
-32);
+50) or any person registered under the Business Names Registration Act 2014;

+[Act 29 of 2014 wef 03/01/2016]

 “specified amount” means —